Epilepsy and Clinical Neurophysiology Fellowship

 - prediction of epileptogenesis after traumatic brain injury

 - mechanisms of the ketogenic diet

 - the role of nicotinic receptors in Alzheimer’s Disease-related epilepsy

 - single-neuron recording in human brain using microwire electrodes

 Learn More about the Epilepsy Fellowship Program at Barrow

-Candidates interested in the Epilepsy & Clinical Neurophysiology Fellowship Program at Barrow Neurological Institute can [email protected] for more information.
+Candidates interested in the Epilepsy & Clinical Neurophysiology Fellowship Program at Barrow Neurological Institute can E-mail [email protected] for more information.

-Program Director, Clinical Neurophysiology / Epilepsy Fellowship
+Director of Clinical Neurophysiology and Epilepsy Fellowship